-This course includes 45 hours of direct practice experience, with approximately 25 hours of supporting practice activities.
+This course includes 45 hours of direct practice experience.
 Satisfactory performance in the practice experience of this course is required for a passing grade in the course.

 Certifications Approved for Elective Credit

 The following are examples of nursing certifications that may be acceptable for nursing elective credits.
 Please check our website for the current list of certifications approved for elective credit.